WICG/webmonetization/README.md

    Use this component if you need to add an external link to your content that opens in a new tab.
 This component adds the necessary attributes for external links and adds an external link indicator icon to the end of the link content.
 The icon can be turned off, if necessary.

    To use it, your docs page must be in `.mdx` format.
 Please change the format from `.md` to `.mdx` if necessary.
 All your existing markdown will still be supported without issue.
-Import the Tooltip component like so:
+Import the LinkOut component like so:

    ```
    import LinkOut from '/src/components/docs/LinkOut'